porsche-design-system/porsche-design-system/packages/components/src/components/modal/modal.examples.md

 ## Fullscreen

-The Modal supports a `fullscreen` property.
+The modal supports a `fullscreen` property.
 Due to the size of fullscreen on desktop, it is easy to lose context for the consumer.
 Furthermore, you lose helpful functionality like backdrop click.
 This is why fullscreen modals are recommended for mobile devices only.